ramakanthreddyk/fuel-hub-frontend/docs/backend/PHASE_1_SUMMARY.md

 * Added Docker Compose stack for local Postgres development
 * Introduced environment file `.env.development` with standard credentials
 * Updated all seed and validation scripts to load env vars based on `NODE_ENV`
+* Documentation now notes that a local PostgreSQL service can be used instead of Docker.
+Update `.env.development` to match your local credentials and start the service before running scripts or tests.

 **Validations Performed:**
-* `docker-compose up -d` starts `fuelsync-db` container successfully
+* `docker-compose up -d` starts `fuelsync-db` container successfully when Docker is available
-* Seed scripts run against the container using credentials from `.env.development`
+* Seed scripts run against the running database using credentials from `.env.development`

 ### 🧱 Step 1.19 – Dev Helper Scripts & Env Validation